epfl-ada/ada-2024-project-5ds/README.md

 3. How do public reviews translate a movie's prestige?

 ## Dataset:
-We utilize the CMU Summary Corpus (updated to 2024), supplemented with IMDb and Rotten Tomatoes scores, to analyze data spanning decades.
+We utilize the CMU Summary Corpus (updated to 2024), supplemented with IMDb scores, to analyze data spanning decades.
 This dataset provides information on award-winning films, actors, genres, and audience/critic reviews.
 To ensure relevance, we:

 - Standardized dates (birth and release years).
 - Extracted key features like genres, languages, and ethnicities.